bash-bastion/basalt/docs/getting-started.md

 $ bpm --global list
 ```

 Note that we specified the SSH URL and the HTTPS URL when removing.
-You can specify the package this way with all commands, including the `add`, `package-path`, and `upgrade` commands
+You can specify the package this way with all commands, including the `add`, `remove`, and `upgrade` commands

 And you are done!
 To learn more, see [Recepies](./.recepies.md), [Reference](./reference.md), or [Tips](./tips.md)